workflowr/workflowr/README.md

 of Chicago][uchicago].
 He is funded by a grant from the [Gordon and Betty Moore Foundation][moore] to MS.

 The workflowr package uses many great open source packages.
-Most importantly it depends on the R packages [rmarkdown][], which is responsible for providing the infrastructure to convert a collection of R Markdown files into a static website, and [git2r][], which enables running Git commands from R. Furthermore it relies on the [GitHub Pages][] service for hosting the websites for free.
-See the file DESCRIPTION for the full list of R packages used and the [vignette][vig-details] that describes the details of how workflowr works.
+Especially critical for this project are the R packages [git2r][], [knitr][], and [rmarkdown][].

-The package documentation is created with [pkgdown][], continuous integration testing is performed by [Travis CI][travis], and code coverage is calculated with [covr][] and [Codecov][].
+Please see the vignette [How the workflowr package works][vig-details] to learn about the software that makes workflowr possible.

 ## License